Ngundo-Muithya/Phase-1-Project/README.md

 The most critical phase of flight that pilots of these airplanes need to focus on is **Takeoff**.

-When choosing between the two most polpular air carriers, Boeing and Airbus, go with **Airbus**.
+When choosing between the two most popular air carriers, Boeing and Airbus, go with **Airbus**.

 ## Recommendations